erwkuvi/ft_transcendence/README.md

 This project is part of the core curriculum at 42 Schools and aims to familiarize students with common technologies used in full-stack development.

-This project was a team effort, I would like to thank my team members for their valuable contributions.  for creating the 3D Pong game and [Karolina Kwasny](https://github.com/karolinakwasny) for setting up Django and PostgreSQL and working on the frontend.
-They did an amazing work and without them the project wouldn't have been possible.

 This project was a team effort, and I would like to thank my team members for their valuable contributions.
 A special thanks to [Lukas Kavaliauskis](https://github.com/LukasKava) for creating the 3D Pong game, and to [Karolina Kwasny](https://github.com/karolinakwasny) for setting up Django and PostgreSQL, as well as working on the frontend.
 They did an amazing job, and without their contributions, this project wouldn't have been possible.

 ---